B Overview of probability, random variables, and random vectors

 We now review some basic set operations and related facts.
 Let \(A\) and \(B\) be two events contained in \(\Omega\).

-A function \(P\) that assigns a real number \(P(A)\) to every event \(A\) is a probability distribution if it satisfies three properties:
+A probability function is a function \(P\) that assigns a real number \(P(A)\) to every event \(A \subseteq \Omega\) and satisfies three properties:

 A set of events \(\{A_i:i\in I\}\) are independent if \[ P\left(\cap_{i\in J} A_i \right)=\prod_{i\in J} P(A_i ) \] for every finite subset \(J\subseteq I\).